Rixker0-Sarkar0/usb-persistence/README.md

 .the name of storage device (just run, sudo fdisk -l and the one with same size of the drive, is usually that)

+.an USB drive with image written into (get ISO on the drive)
 # used for automation of:-
 .creating persistence on live media drives
 # this script is:-

  .any debugging is not to expected or is planned in any foreseable future under any known circumstances